Rishon73/tosca-execute-print-email/README.md

 ### Step 2: Create a test case that sends an email

-Import the **Send Mail.tsu** subset to your workspace and update the fields accordingly.
+Import the **Send Mail.tsu** subset to your workspace and update the TestCase Steps values accordingly.
 Note, in my example I'm using my gmail account because my work Outlook 365 has security features I cannot disable/change.
 These settings are not allowing me to use the SMTP server.

+### Step 3: Run the batch file

+Type in command line:
+"Tosca - Run Test, Print Report and Send Email.bat"